 Getting a driver’s license is considered a rite of passage in American culture.
 But this exciting coming-of-age has instead become a death sentence for thousands of teens each year.
-Motor-vehicle accidents continue to be the leading cause of death among the population aged 16 to 19, which also happens to be the age group with the highest risk of crashes.
+Motor-vehicle accidents are the second leading cause of death among the population aged 16 to 19, which also happens to be the age group with the highest risk of crashes.

-And the financial implications are staggering.
-Although 15- to 19-year-olds made up only 6.5% percent of the population in 2016, according to the Centers for Disease Control and Prevention, they racked up 8.4% percent of all costs resulting from motor-vehicle injuries.
+The financial implications are staggering, too.
+In 2018, motor vehicle crashes involving 15- to 19-year-olds resulted in $4.8 billion in costs from medical expenses and work loss.
 That’s not counting the costs of auto maintenance, insurance premiums, possible traffic citations and other vehicular incidents — expenses that can pile up over time.

 To help parents ensure their teens’ safety while also safeguarding their finances, WalletHub analyzed the teen-driving environment in each of the 50 states using a collection of 23 key metrics.
-Our data set ranges from number of teen driver fatalities to average cost of car repairs to presence of impaired-driving laws.
-Read on for our findings, expert commentary and a full description of our methodology.
+Our data set ranges from the number of teen driver fatalities to the average cost of car repairs to the presence of impaired-driving laws.

 Best States for Teen Drivers